- Related Resources

 Location and Times

-The course will be held on the University of Maryland Baltimore campus in the BioParkII building at 801 W. Baltimore St. Baltimore, MD 21201 [Google map].
-The workshop will be in the "Invent and Advance" conference room on the first floor to the right of the front desk.
+The course will be held on the University of Maryland Baltimore campus in the Health Sciences Facility, Building 3, at 670 W. Baltimore St., Baltimore, MD 21201 [Google map].

 Check-in for the workshop will be from 12:30PM-1:00PM on Monday.
 The workshop will run from 1:00 PM to 5:00 PM on Monday, and then from 9:00AM to 5:00PM each day for the rest of the week.
-Continental breakfast and lunch will be provided Tuesday through Friday.
+Breakfast (continental) and lunch will be provided Tuesday through Friday.

 The closest airport is Baltimore Washington International Thurgood Marshall Airport (BWI).
 Other airports in the region (1 - 1.5 hours away) are Dulles and Reagan National.

-Please send any questions to Michelle Giglio (mgiglio AT som.umaryland.edu)
+Please send any questions to Joe Receveur (jreceveur AT som.umaryland.edu)